Start Milepost: 1388.3 Time: 05:53

 I passed the two Aussies I’d met three days earlier.
 She still had her birthday balloon on.

-Then I came up on the man who’d left the shelter after journaling.
+Then I came up on the man who’d left the shelter last evening after writing in his journal.
 When he passed by my tent yesterday he remarked that it was pretty early to be setting up a tent!
 I squared my shoulders, picked up a hiking stick, and swung it… No, I did not.
 I merely remarked that I’d put in my requisite 17 miles to stay on my plan.
 I added that I was too old to regularly hike more than eight hours.
 He moved on after suggesting I was near his age.
 I picked up a rock…

 When I saw him this morning I asked where he had camped last evening and he said about three miles back which was about three miles beyond the Fingerboard shelter.
 His final comment surprised me: “You are moving at a good pace!”
 I replied that my daily goal was to get off the trail as soon as possible.
 Today that soon was not soon enough.
 It was a slow 2 MPH or thereabouts given the terrain and perhaps a bit of aging.
 Nah.

 Easy.
 Easy.
+Take no offense you young ones.
 Yes there are some youthful hikers who can be engaging.
 A few.
 And I hope I have written about them.
 Many though are unemployed or recently quit employment and are hiking to find themselves – whatever that means.
 Which is why I generally can’t relate.
 Those who quit jobs include a King Air pilot, a bartender, a facilities manager in a family business and a store security agent to name just a few that I can recall.

 I eventually passed thru the Bear Mountain zoo at the suggestion of the motel owner.
-It does not open until 09:30 and hikers who want to walk that segment better get it in before the end of business or wait until late morning to resume.
+The zoo does not open until 09:30 so hikers who want to walk that segment better get the distance in before the end of business or wait until late morning to resume.
 Good advice.
-I only looked into the muskrats cage but could not see any.
+I only took time to look into the muskrat cage but could not see any.

 The new Nemo tent is pitched in my room.
 It is a vast improvement over the single walled tent.
 It has quirks, but so do I.